Stoke-on-Trent: Dialect

 The Potteries has a distinctive local dialect.
-Whilst it contains many non-standard words (e.g. nesh meaning "soft, tender, or to easily get cold"; and slat meaning "to throw"), the best known word is duck, which is used as a greeting to either men or women.
-It is believed to be derived from the Saxon word ducas, used to indicate respect; in Middle English this became duc or duk, which denotes a leader; in turn, it became the title Duke and the Old French word duché, which indicates the territory ruled by a Duke.
+It contains many non-standard words, e.g. nesh meaning "soft, tender or to easily get cold", and slat meaning "to throw".
+The best-known word is duck, which is used as a greeting to either men or women.
+It is believed to be derived from the Saxon word ducas, used to indicate respect.
+In Middle English this became duc or duk, which denotes a leader.
+It became the title Duke and the Old French word duché, which indicates the territory ruled by a Duke.

 Another common variation on the standard English dialect is the use of the word shug for sugar.
 This is usually used as a term of endearment when closing a sentence, as in "Ta Shug" (thank you, sugar).

-A local cartoon called May un Mar Lady (Me and my Wife), published in the newspaper The Sentinel and written in Potteries dialect, first appeared on 8 July 1986 and ran for over 20 years.
+A local cartoon strip called May un Mar Lady (Me and my Wife), published in the newspaper The Sentinel and written in Potteries dialect, first appeared on 8 July 1986 and ran for over 20 years.
 Since the death of cartoonist Dave Follows in 2003, the full twenty-year run (7,000) of May un Mar Lady strips are being republished in The Sentinel as May un Mar Lady Revisited, keeping the dialect alive for another twenty years.

-Alan Povey's Owd Grandad Piggott stories which have aired on BBC Radio Stoke for a number of years are recited in the Potteries dialect by the author.
+Alan Povey's Owd Grandad Piggott stories, which have aired on BBC Radio Stoke for several years, are recited in the Potteries dialect by the author.